FernandoBasso/devnotes/content/Clojure/Lists (Clojure).md

 ;=> true
 ```

-Note that when the list is printed in the REPL, the “quoting” is not printed:
+Note that when the list is printed in the REPL, the “quoting” is not present in the output:

 ```clojure
 xs